Falcon 9 B1050

-Falcon 9 booster B1050 was a reusable first-stage booster for the orbital-class Falcon 9 vehicle manufactured by SpaceX.
+Falcon 9 B1050 was a reusable first-stage booster for the orbital-class Falcon 9 vehicle manufactured by SpaceX.
 It launched on December 5, 2018.
 A grid fin malfunction occurred shortly after the entry burn, resulting in the booster performing a controlled landing in the ocean.

-It is likely that the booster was retired permanently, as of 2022 no future flights for B1050 have been confirmed.
+Following this anomaly on its maiden and only flight, B1050 was scrapped for parts.
+It is believed its cold gas thrusters, as well as some of its electronics, were used for SpaceX's Starhopper prototype.

 Flight

 B1050 became the fifth Falcon 9 Block 5 booster to enter service when it launched the SpaceX CRS-16 mission to the International Space Station.
 It was expected to fly on December 4, but was delayed one day due to moldy rodent food for one of the experiments on Dragon.
 B1050 successfully launched on December 5, separating from the upper stage and Dragon approximately two minutes after liftoff.
 The vehicle performed boostback and entry burns to guide itself toward a propulsive landing on LZ-1.
 However, the grid fin hydraulic pump stalled, rendering the fins inoperable.
 This resulted in a loss of control, and video footage showed the booster rolling.
 During descent, the Falcon 9 initially aims its trajectory to miss its landing target in case of a failure, and it only steers to the target if all systems are functioning normally.
 Due to the grid fin failure, the booster did not divert towards LZ-1 and performed its landing burn over the ocean.
 Remarkably, the booster was able to achieve an intact landing in the water, and it tipped over shortly after splashdown.
 The booster continued to transmit data for hours after landing, and recovery boats were sent to retrieve it.